 1. A first look cuts through the chaos of the day.

-When there is no first look, the majority of the pictures have to be taken after the ceremony.
+When there is no first look, most photos have to be taken after the ceremony, during cocktail hour.
 Family pictures are generally done as soon as the ceremony ends because it’s the easiest time to round everyone up.
-Next up is full wedding party, and then couple's portraits.
-This generally takes up the bulk of cocktail hour.
+Next up is full wedding party, and then couple’s portraits.
+This generally takes up the bulk (if not all) of cocktail hour.

-A first look opens up time prior to the ceremony for full wedding party pictures and, sometimes, for immediately family portraits.
+A first look opens up time prior to the ceremony for full wedding party pictures and, usually, immediately family portraits.
 This allows you to actually attend your cocktail hour and makes the rest of the evening feel less rushed.